Products and Locations

-Asbestos was used in all types of pre-1980 residential and commercial construction, such as floor and ceiling tiles, boiler rooms and around insulated pipes.
+Asbestos was used in all types of pre-1980 residential and commercial construction, such as in floor and ceiling tiles, boiler rooms and around insulated pipes.

-Carpenters who worked on construction projects before 1980 actually handled asbestos sheets and were required to cut them into sizes that were appropriate for different applications.
+Carpenters who worked on construction projects before 1980 often handled asbestos sheets and were required to cut them into sizes that were appropriate for different applications.
 This also resulted in carpenters being covered in asbestos dust.

 In a 1983 study, researchers evaluated 127 buildings throughout the U.S. and discovered that more than 50 percent of them had chrysotile-containing fireproofing insulation sprayed on ceilings.

-However, once the removal of the sprayed on materials began, the workers were exposed to an average of 16.4 asbestos fibers per cubic centimeter when the material was left dry and removed.
+However, once the removal of the sprayed-on materials began, the workers were exposed to an average of 16.4 asbestos fibers per cubic centimeter when the material was left dry and removed.
 When the material was wetted down before removal, the airborne fiber concentrations were less than 2 fibers per cubic centimeter.